Chronic inflammatory demyelinating polyneuropathy is thought to be caused by an autoimmune reaction that damages the myelin sheath around nerves.

 Doctors suspect chronic inflammatory demyelinating polyneuropathy based on symptoms.
 It can be distinguished from Guillain-Barré syndrome because it progresses for more than 8 weeks.

 Electromyography, nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more , and a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) to obtain cerebrospinal fluid (which surrounds the brain and spinal cord) are done to confirm the diagnosis.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more , and a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) to obtain cerebrospinal fluid (which surrounds the brain and spinal cord) are done to confirm the diagnosis.

 Rarely, a biopsy of the nerve is needed to detect demyelination.